layla93k/nc-news-backend-project/README.md

 #Hosted Version

-You can access the hosted version of the API .
+You can access the hosted version of the API here https://nc-news-back-end-project.onrender.com/api

 #Getting Started 📋